ulif/pyjamendo/README.md

 streams.
 They are printed in a form suitable for m3u files.
 See https://developer.jamendo.com/v3.0/read-methods for docs.

-I use the listed URLs to create m3u files which are then fed to `cmus`, my commandline music player.
+I use the listed URLs to create [extended m3u files] (https://en.wikipedia.org/wiki/M3U) which are then fed to `cmus`, my commandline music player.
 As `cmus` refuses to stream https URLs, the script displays only ordinary, unencrypted http URLs.
 This is a shortcoming of `cmus` not of jamendo.

 ## How to run